 How do I know which brake pads fit my eMTB?

-Start with your brake caliper model, not your bike model.
-The caliper code is usually printed on the caliper body.
-Match the pad shape and fitment first, then choose compound.
-If you guess the pad shape, you will waste money.
+Check your brake caliper model, not your bike model.
+The caliper name or code is usually printed on the caliper body.
+Match the pad shape exactly, then choose the compound.
+If in doubt, remove the old pad and compare the shape before buying.

 Why do my eMTB brakes squeal after changing pads?

-Should I change brake rotors when I change pads?
+Should I change rotors when changing brake pads?